hectic4491/PhaseLine/DEV-NOTES.md

 #### Documentation
--README with waveform demos, screenshots, and short video demos (GIFs or YouTube).
+- README with waveform demos, screenshots, and short video demos (GIFs or YouTube).
--Walkthrough of how you used mathematical concepts for spectral analysis and signal decomposition.
+- Walkthrough of how you used mathematical concepts for spectral analysis and signal decomposition.
--Notes on how this mimics hardware signal testing in embedded systems.
+- Notes on how this mimics hardware signal testing in embedded systems.

 ---